 Get to know your Gear Pros.

 A genuine gear-junkie and adventure-lover, Matt has spent countless days and nights in most wilderness contexts.
 He is a chronic do-it-all-er, and harbors a secret passion for the water that nearly outweighs his love of the mountains.
-Matt has climbed and skied in Zermatt and Chamonix, caught sunburns on hot southwestern sandstone, paddled whitewater from Washington to Wales, and is a certified Grade V Cascade Range bushwhacker.
-Despite loving low-elevation mountains like those of Patagonia, Matt has also sucked wind on the summit of Denali and fallen victim to HAPE on Aconcagua.
-Ask Matt about “tiny doughnut” fabric, what it’s like to have your blood oxygen saturation in the 40’s, and why he uses Black Diamond glove shells with Rab inner liners.
+Matt has climbed and skied in Zermatt and Chamonix, caught sunburns on hot southwestern sandstone, paddled whitewater from Washington to Wales, and is a certified Grade V Cascades Range bushwhacker.
+Despite loving low-elevation mountains like those of Patagonia, Matt has also sucked wind on the summit of Denali and developed HAPE on Aconcagua.
+Ask Matt about “tiny doughnut” fabric, what it’s like to have your blood oxygen saturation at 45%, and why he uses Black Diamond glove shells with Rab glove liners.

 Pictured here on Dragontail’s Triple Couloirs route, Brendan was born & raised a mountaineer in the Pacific Northwest.
 He got his start very early, first summiting Rainier around the age of 15 with another teen as his only partner.
 Brendan has climbed many of the significant objectives in our region…and intends to continue ticking routes in good style.
 He prefers to move fast & light, and has done single-day ascents of Mount Baker, Mount Rainier (via the Kautz Glacier!), and Glacier Peak to name a few.
 Ask Brendan about techy hardware or why he calls bright orange “backpack orange”.